kehers/kehers.github.com/_posts/2017-05-30-musings-thefeed-press.markdown

 In total, every month, I currently spend:

 - $5 for the application server on DO
-- $10 for the database server on Linode (no replica sets)
+- $10 for the database server on Linode (no replica sets for now)
-- &gt; $20 AWS (Lambda, Bandwidth, SNS, etc)
+- &gt; $20 for AWS (Lambda, Bandwidth, SNS, etc. Fluctuates)
 - $0 for the Elasticsearch DB on Google cloud (The server costs over $20/month but I have free $300 for a year)

 #### Making money

 Currently, TFP doesn't make money.
 At a point I added a "free for 6 months, $10/year after" label to the homepage (there was no actual payment integration though).
 The plan was to use this to limit signups to only interested people.
-(The more the users, the more work the workers need to do and consequently, the higher my AWS fees and possible DB scaling).
+(The more the users, the more work the workers need to do and consequently, the higher my AWS bill and storage/memory required by the DB).
 Then I thought about it again and remembered [this post from Marco](https://marco.org/2015/10/13/pragmatic-pricing).
 Why would anyone leave nuzzel (free) or the other news apps (Flipboard, Digg deeper) and pay for TFP?
 Could there be other ways to make money?
 Sponsored posts?

 I haven't reached a conclusion on that but I am comfortable taking care of hosting costs for now.
 Eventually, it's going to be a lot and the money will need to come from somewhere.
+Till then though.

 #### What's next